Tips to Find an Internship in Canada from our Internship Specialist

 - Secure your internship in Canada before March 15th, 2020 and enjoy CAD$ 100 OFF our program!

-Our Lead Internship Placement Specialist
+Meet our Lead Internship Placement Specialist, Cassandra!

 Cassandra is our Lead Placement Specialist for Stepwest.
 She graduated with a Bachelor of Arts from Simon Fraser University in Burnaby, B.C, Canada and has a background in sales, business development, and administration.
 This experience allowed her to foster great motivation to meet tight deadlines and ensure that clients’ needs are prioritized and met.
 Her past experience in sales as an Outbound Sales Agent for a Canadian telecommunications company based in Vancouver shows that she is really undaunted by connecting with people.